 And Helen would be right.

-A brief Synopsis of CRANBERRY: A STAIN OF RED:
+A brief Synopsis of CRANBERRY:

 With nowhere else to turn, Helen is forced to impersonate a Red Kingdom celebrity, hiding in plain sight, attending lavish balls and even dancing with the Red Princes, in hopes of getting close enough to the Crimson King to save herself.